 You want to choose clothing that does not attract attention to itself.
-After all, the most important part of the portrait is you, not your clothing.
+After all, the most important part of the portrait is you or your subjects, not your clothing.

 The color of your clothing should match the type of background you select.
 If the colors clash, you end up looking at the background and not the faces.
 The faces in a portrait are the most important part.

 Generally if the background is subdued or dark, your clothing should be too.
 If you want to create a "High Key" portrait, wear light clothing and use a light background.

 Traditional, posed family portraiture may also involve planning where you will display the family portrait.
 If this is the case, then plan you color scheme in conjunction with where the print will be displayed.

 Wear solids.
 Stripes, plaids, patterns, and floral designs are all examples of distracting clothing for portraits.
 Bold, bright colors attract attention away from the face.